 I first encountered Dr. David Ekerdt in an article he penned for The Wall Street Journal In Defense of the Not-So-Busy Retirement.
 Eckerdt advocates being aware of how we are influenced by cultural and marketing messages about retirement and busyness.
 His counsel is to be mindful about what type of retirement we want to have.
 He points out the benefits of slowing down and recommends “letting retirement be retirement.”
 But he emphasizes that it’s a matter of choice.
 If pursuing a purposeful retirement is more appealing to you, that’s great, but he advises pursuing “purpose at your own pace.”

 A takeaway from their writing and our conversations are that there is wisdom is going against the crowd.
 It’s one of the things I admire about the FIRE movement.
 Don’t get caught up in what everyone else is doing.
 Step back and think about what’s most important to you and pursue life on your own terms.

 In my corporate HR career, I was stunned once in meeting a new internal client I was to cover.
 He was a senior executive responsible for six subsidiary companies – he had a lot of responsibility.
 Right away he explained that he made a point not to be busy.
 Unlike his peers, he strictly limited the number of meetings on his calendar to free him up to concentrate on strategy and leadership, his highest value activities.
 I always thought he was rare in that regard and it gave him a different pace and a clear edge.
 In retirement, we can do the same.
 We can create the space for our most meaningful activities by learning to say No to busyness.

 You can listen to our conversation with Yvonne Tally here.

 You can listen to our interview with David Ekerdt here.

-Joe Casey is an executive coach, who also helps people prepare for the non-financial side of retirement, at retirementwisdom.com
+Joe Casey is an executive coach and retirement coach, who helps people prepare for the non-financial side of retirement, at retirementwisdom.com